acherrera/tnote_plus/README.md

 ## Contributing
 [:arrow_up: Back to top](#index)

-This app was created in a timespan of 2 hours while learning to use [peewee (ORM)](https://github.com/coleifer/peewee).
-So don't be shy to make some PR's here :smile:
+This project was originally created in a few hours and utilizes [peewee (ORM)](https://github.com/coleifer/peewee).
+It was then forked by acherrera to do more work.

+### Dependencies

+Dependencies are managed with [Python Poetry](https://python-poetry.org/).
+This is also used to publish the package.

+Install poetry with `curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python -`

 #### To-do